Social media and political mobilization in rural environment in Nigeria

 [13]Abubakar B, Ahmad A, Yushau H. The Impact of Mass Mediaon Political Mobilization Process in Plateau State Radio Television Corporation, Jos (PRTVC), Nigeria.
 Kampala International University.
 2021; 6(1): 101-108.

-[14] Mustapha B. Local government as an instrument of social mobilization and rural development for self-reliance: The Lagos State experience.
-In: National Conference on Social Mobilization and Community Development; 2016.
+[14]Mustapha B. Local government as an instrument of social mobilization and rural development for self-reliance: The Lagos State experience.
+In: Proceedings of the National Conference on Social Mobilization and Community Development; 2016.

 [18]Binshad A, Mohammad A. Influence of Social Media as a Tool of Political Marketing in General Elections.
 United International Journal for Research &Technology.
 2020; 1(10).